 There are two high-level functions from the verisr package that you’ll use to dig into the data.
 The first is a function to create a filter so you focus on certain aspects of the data.
 The second is a flexible function called getenum(), which will get the enumerated data from the data set with a variety of options and extensions.
 Let’s start by looking at the actors.
 You can replicate the information in the previous summary with the following bit of code (Listing 7-8).

+Listing 7-8

 # requires package : verisr

 # requires object: vcdb (7-6)